 The BAS is a formative reading assessment comprised of 58 high quality, original titles, or "little books" divided evenly between fiction and nonfiction.
 The assessment measures decoding, fluency, vocabulary, and comprehension skills for students in kindergarten through 8th grade.
 The set of books, recording forms, and other materials serve as an assessment tool for teachers, literacy specialists, and clinicians to use in determining students' developmental reading levels for the purpose of informing instruction and documenting reading progress.
 BAS is administered the first 6 weeks of school for 1st through 3rd grades, Kindergarten NLT January 31, and the last 6 weeks of school for grades Kindergarten through 3rd.

-ESL is used to accurately assess the academic and social language skills of English Language Learners.
-The assessments provide detailed information on students reading, writing, speaking, and listening skills.
+The English language proficiency assessments are used to accurately assess the academic and social language skills of English Learners (EL).
+The screener and EL summative assessments provide detailed information on students reading, writing, speaking, and listening abilities and skills.

 The International Baccalaureate® (IB) offers schools a continuum of four programmes of education.
 All IB programmes of education are philosophically aligned and consistent in their approach to teaching and learning.
 IB exams are administered in May.